logzio/logz-docs/_source/logzio_collections/_shippers/fluentd.md

 ###### Configure Fluentd

 **You'll need**:
-Ruby and ruby-dev 2.1 or higher,
+Ruby and ruby-dev 2.1 or higher

 1. Install Fluentd and the Logz.io plugin